Belay device: Self-belay

 Self-belay devices are designed to allow solo climbing where the climber wears the belay device, or secures it to a fixed object on the ground.
 These devices automatically lock without any intervention when the rope passing through reaches a sufficient velocity (during a fall), but allow rope to move relatively freely whilst climbing.

 Auto-belay

 Auto-belay devices belay climbers automatically, without needing a second person.
-While used by solo climbers outdoors, such devices are most commonly found hanging on or fixed to an artificially made climbing wall.
+They are typically used in commercial climbing walls.

 An auto-belay device may operate using friction, centrifugal force, hydraulics, or magnetic braking technology.
 Auto-belay devices using magnetism as the main breaking mechanism are currently the most used, as they are self regulating.
 When a climber descends on a magnetic auto-belay, the speed of their descent is proportional to the climbers weight.